ron2015schmitt/Mathematiques-old/todo/diagonal.md

 * write `diag(Matrix)`, which presents the diagonal of a matrix as a vector (via TERW expression)
 * write `diag(Vector)`, which presents a vector as the digonal of a matrix (via TERW expression)
 * implement `transpose`, `conjugate`, and `adjoint` for each above
 * implement assigment between matrices and expressions
+* implement `indices` method for each matrix
+* implement direct data access for each matrix

+## Other Matrices

 * `SparseMatrix` - utilize `std::map`